 I had everything planned out in my mind – the only drawback was that I had to make the cake two weeks before Valentine’s Day.
 Never mind, I had heard that early birthday celebrations may bring bad luck, but this couldn’t happen with Valentine’s Day, right?

 The kitchen was giving off a sweet chocolately aroma when my husband appeared half asleep.
 Then I looked at him and saw the peculiar expression on his face.
 Yeah, I know that face.
 S gets it when he’s basically freaking out because of the mess I’ve made.
 Well, what he calls mess…

 Luckily for me, he decided to go out – half asleep and half annoyed – to do our Saturday shopping.
 He’s such an angel.

 By that time, the cake was already in the oven, rising slowly.
 I had got the chocolate to a very creamy, soft consistency, flavoured with strong coffee and a large splash of rum.
 I also used muscovado sugar, which would give the dough even more moistness.

 While the chocolate for the ganache melted slowly in a saucepan, I washed the fresh strawberries carefully, cutting a few of them in half and letting them dry.
 The most entertaining part of making this cake was about to start: decorating the cake.

 Once the cake was covered with the ganache, I took the little heart-shaped bonbons from the fridge, which I had made the night before.
 My original idea was to arrange them all around the cake, but I decided that may be too much love in one cake!
 Just one would be better.
 Next, I topped the smooth surface of the cake with strawberries.
-A few rose petals in the centre were the finishing-touch to the cake I had been dreaming of since that afternoon in the patisserie in Barcelona.
+A few rose petals in the centre were the finishing-touch to the cake I had been dreaming of since that afternoon in the bakery.